mfs409/jetlag/src/score/what_gets_counted.md

 - Collect a certain amount of goodies (of each type)
 - Have enough heroes reach destinations
 - Survive for long enough
-- You call score.winLevel()
+- You call `score.winLevel()`

 Finally, there are a few events that lead to a level being lost:

 - All heroes are defeated
 - A specific, important hero is defeated
 - Time runs out
-- You call score.loseLevel()
+- You call `score.loseLevel()`

-In this tutorial and the next, we'll make several mini-games, and use them to show each of these behaviors.
+In this chapter, we'll make several mini-games, and use them to show each of these behaviors.